-VEGAPULS 21 is a sensor for continuous level measurement.
+VEGAPULS C 21 is a sensor for continuous level measurement.

-You can find detailed information about the area of application in chapter " Product description".
+You can find detailed information about the area of application in chapter "Product description".

-Operational reliability is ensured only if the instrument is properly used according to the specifications in the operating instructions manual as well as possible supplementary instructions.
+Operational reliability is ensured only if the instrument is properly used according to the specifications in this document as well as possible supplementary instructions.